 Which is translated in English: “We, ploughmen and women living at the porch of this house, built in 1407, are requested to say every day an ‘Our Father’ and an ‘Ave Maria’ praying God that His grace forgive poor and dead sinners.
 Amen.”

-The stone façade also bears sculptured angels playing music.
+In addition, the stone façade also bears sculptured angels playing music.
+They look a bit eroded by time:

 To access the Nicolas Flamel House at 51 Rue de Montmorency (3rd Arrondissement), the closest metro station is Rambuteau on Line 11.